 ASCA Affiliate Clubs that meet the requirements of ASCA and wish to hold a Rally Trial at which qualifying scores toward a Rally title may be awarded must make an application to the ASCA Business Office on the form provided for permission to hold such Trial.
 This application must be submitted and postmarked no later than 60 days prior to the event.
 A sanctioning fee per Trial shall be submitted with the application (see the ASCA Schedule of Fees).
 Sanctioning Requests will not be accepted with missing information (i.e., incomplete judging panel).
 A Show Premium that includes all the information listed in Section 1.4 must be included with the sanctioning request.
 If an incomplete Sanctioning Request is received, the ASCA Business Office will notify the Affiliate that the form is incomplete and will return it to the Affiliate.
-Submitting an incomplete Sanctioning Request will not meet the 60-days prior submission requirement.
-If a fully completed Sanctioning Request and Premium are not received at least 60 days prior to the event, any fees associated with a late request will apply.
+Submitting an incomplete Sanctioning Request will not meet the 60-days prior to the event, any fees associated with a late request will apply.